 The second one, right?
 Because it captures the essence of the moment and tells a story.

-Another term you might hear is fototeta para enviar.
-It’s a bit different, often used in more casual or personal contexts.
-But the principles of good composition, lighting, and subject matter still apply.
+Another term you might hear is Fototeta para enviar, it’s a bit different, usually showing up in more casual or personal contexts.
+But here’s the thing: the principles of good composition, lighting, and subject matter still apply.
+They always do.

 By focusing on these elements, you can create photos that people will love to share.